JIAXINGUY/aaronstevenwhite.github.io/index.md

 # What I do

-I'm an Assistant Professor in the [Department of Linguistics](http://www.sas.rochester.edu/lin/index.html) and the [Goergen Institute for Data Science](http://www.sas.rochester.edu/dsc/) at the [University of Rochester](https://www.rochester.edu/), with secondary appointments in the [Department of Computer Science](https://www.cs.rochester.edu/) and the [Department of Brain and Cognitive Sciences](http://www.sas.rochester.edu/bcs/).
-I'm also Director of the [FACTS.lab](http://factslab.io) at UR, and I co-lead the [MegaAttitude Project](http://megaattitude.io) with [Kyle Rawlins](http://sites.krieger.jhu.edu/rawlins/) and the [Decompositional Semantic Initiative](http://decomp.net) with [Ben Van Durme](http://www.cs.jhu.edu/~vandurme/) and [Kyle Rawlins](http://sites.krieger.jhu.edu/rawlins/).
+I'm an Assistant Professor in the [Department of Linguistics](http://www.sas.rochester.edu/lin/index.html) at the [University of Rochester](https://www.rochester.edu/), with secondary appointments in the [Department of Computer Science](https://www.cs.rochester.edu/) and the [Department of Brain and Cognitive Sciences](http://www.sas.rochester.edu/bcs/) and an affiliation with the [Goergen Institute for Data Science](http://www.sas.rochester.edu/dsc/).
+I'm also Director of the [FACTS.lab](http://factslab.io) at UR, and I co-lead the [MegaAttitude Project](http://megaattitude.io) and the [Decompositional Semantic Initiative](http://decomp.io) with [Ben Van Durme](http://www.cs.jhu.edu/~vandurme/) and [Kyle Rawlins](http://sites.krieger.jhu.edu/rawlins/).

 # How to find me